 Google has taken two remarkable steps enabling the technology to better serve its purpose.
 First, it standardized the technology, and second, it has come up with Nearby, a context-based proactive suggestion model to let users find the right app at the right place.
 Continue reading to know how?

-Let?s press the reverse button for a while.
+Let's press the reverse button for a while.
 Communication with nearby devices and objects was made a reality with the availability of Nearby APIs and Physical Web beacons in 2015.
 Beacons, which are one-way transmitter to communicate with the user's device, do the same thing as lighthouses used to do, providing guidance to sailors, and APIs are the tools to help with Android apps development.
 Their purpose is to establish a communication channel between the app and the beacons used.

 However, in the absence of any standard protocol regarding the use of beacons and APIs in apps, things would go messy.
-For instance, if an institution has installed beacons that fail to communicate with the user?s device, the investment would make no sense.
+For instance, if an institution has installed beacons that fail to communicate with the user's device, the investment would make no sense.
 Hence, Google last year released a set of Bluetooth low energy (BLE) beacons.
 Further standardization was achieved with the release of Eddystone, an open BLE beacon format.
-With a more realistic approach, cross-platform support and improved security, the technology has gained adoption across different verticals.
+With the more realistic approach, cross-platform support and improved security, the technology have gained adoption across different verticals.
 CVS Pharmacy, The Broad, Mobile Passport are a few popular examples of institutions and apps enabled with BLE beacons.

 Related Topic: Top 5 Reasons to Go with an Android App Development Company